 Which is why I have this gluten free shrimp salad recipe for you today.

-This salad serves a purpose.
+This shrimp salad serves a purpose.
 It’s great for athletes in training because it is PACKED full of antioxidants and is naturally gluten free, which can help reduce inflammation and speed up recovery.

 Zesty Beet and Black Rice Seafood Salad with Lemon Lime vinaigrette